 Are drug tests and background checks required upon admission?

-Yes, all students are required to complete a drug test and background check using Certiphi, which is PharmCAS’ preferred vendor.
+Yes.
+All students are required to complete a drug test and background check using Certiphi, which is the PharmCAS-preferred vendor.